What is GSP?

 GSP in high school

-GSP offers daily study halls, one-on-one tutoring, and weekly SAT prep courses.
-GSP offers workshops on topics such as financial aid and the college selection process as well as social-emotional workshops on topics such astime and stress management techniques, domestic violence awareness, summer employment opportunities and more.
-The GSP Team also takes juniors on college visits and provides targeted support with every step of the college applications and admissions process.
-Academic performance for all graduates is tracked through quarterly report card reviews and graduates are expected to meet the benchmarks outlined below to ensure college readiness.
+GSP offers daily study halls, one-on-one tutoring, and a safe space for our students to socialize and encourage each other.
+GSP offers resource-focused workshops on topics such as financial aid, internship/scholarship opportunities, and the college selection process.
+Also offered are social-emotional workshops, which are both staff and peer-led, on topics students choose to discuss such as time and stress management techniques, mental health appreciation, self-care skills, healthy relationships, and more.
+The GSP Team aims to serve as a secondary resource, aiding our upperclassmen in exposure to colleges and career opportunities through college visits/fairs and providing targeted support through the college applications and admissions processes.
+Academic performance for all graduates is tracked through quarterly report card reviews, and graduates are expected to meet the benchmarks outlined below to ensure college readiness.